-Grasshoppers and locusts are closely related insects both in the Acrididae family.
-Locusts are in fact, grasshoppers which develop gregarious behaviors under optimum environmental conditions which involve the presence of large populations of grasshoppers.
-Locusts are not themselves a species.
-The two insects are primarily herbivores feeding on any green matter they come across and are sometimes agricultural pests when they land in farms.
-Grasshoppers and locusts have had interactions with human beings since early times and have been mentioned both in the Quran and in the Bible.
-The two are often used as a delicacy across many communities of the world providing a source of protein.
+Grasshoppers and locusts are closely related insects belonging to the Acrididae family.
+Locusts are actually grasshoppers that develop gregarious behaviors under optimum environmental conditions which involve the presence of large populations of grasshoppers.
+Locusts are not a species.
+The two insects are primarily herbivores feeding on any green matter they come across and are sometimes regarded as agricultural pests when they feed on agriculture produce.
+Both grasshoppers and locusts are consumed in some parts of the world where they are regarded as a rich protein source.

 What Are Grasshoppers?

-Grasshoppers are ground dwelling insects which go through a phase of incomplete metamorphosis before developing into the adult stage.
-As grasshoppers mostly occupy the ground, they have very powerful hind legs which are adapted for escape in case they are threatened.
+Grasshoppers are ground-dwelling insects which go through a phase of incomplete metamorphosis before developing into the adult stage.
+As grasshoppers mostly live on the ground, they have very powerful hind legs which are adapted for escape in case they are threatened.
 Grasshoppers are closely similar to locusts though grasshoppers can only fly for shorter distances.
 Grasshoppers mostly exist within a solitary phase with little to no threat to crops.
 Within the solitary phase, grasshoppers are disorganized, each leading its way of life.
-However, some grasshopper species develop gregarious behavior under suitable conditions becoming more like locusts.
+However, some grasshopper species develop gregarious behavior under suitable conditions becoming locusts.

 What Are Locusts?